Ms Heather Hunter

 School of Health Professions (Faculty of Health & Human Sciences)

 Associate Professor and Academic Lead for the BSc (Hons) Physiotherapy Programme.
-I am responsible for the overall management and quality assurance of the BSc (Hons) Physiotherapy programme.
+I am responsible for the strategic overview of the physiotherapy programme at Plymouth University as well as the quality assurance of the BSc (Hons) Physiotherapy programme.
 Therefore I have responsibility for the quality of the provision provided to students and I ensure that the programme meets all of the professional requirements of our regulatory body: Health Care Professions Council HCPC; our professional body Chartered Society of Physiotherapy as well as all of the quality assurance mechanisms of the university.

 I lead a team of dedicated professionals who are committed to providing exemplary, research informed teaching, a wide range of assessments appropriate to professional practice and provide constructive feedback to students to enhance their performance.
 This is evidenced by high levels of student satisfaction and feedback as well as external examiner reports.